frutabruta/GolemioEsp32/README.md

 - open the Configuration page
     - enter your WI-FI credentials
     - modify Golemio request parameters according to https://api.golemio.cz/pid/docs/openapi/
-    - split the API key in two equally long parts and enter them to the configuration pagen
     - click on Save